irokin/GPFL/README.md

 ```
 ADVISED_BY(X, Y) <- PUBLISHES(X, A), PUBLISHES(Y, A)
 ```
-where `PUBLISHES(X, A), PUBLISHES(Y, A)` is the conditions and `ADVISED_BY(X, Y)` the consequence.
+where `PUBLISHES(X, A), PUBLISHES(Y, A)` is the premises and `ADVISED_BY(X, Y)` the consequence.
 This kind of rules that do not contain constants are known as abstract rules.

 GPFL also generates instantiated rules that contain constants.
 For instance, from path:
 ```
 ADVISED_BY(person314, person415), PUBLISHES(person415, title0), PUBLISHES(person240, title0)
 ```
-we can have an instantiated rule specifing the correlation pattern (used as constraints in inference) between `person415` and `person240` as:
+we can derive an instantiated rule specifying the correlation pattern (used as constraints in inference) between `person314` and `person240` as:
 ```
-ADVISED_BY(X, person415) <- PUBLISHES(X, A), PUBLISHES(person240, A)
+ADVISED_BY(person314, Y) <- PUBLISHES(Y, A), PUBLISHES(person240, A)
 ```

-### Getting Started
+## Getting Started

 We start by learning rules from the UWCSE knowledge graph, a small graph in the academia domain.
 In `data/UWCSE` folder you can find the inputs GPFL requires for learning:
 - `data/<train/test/valid>.txt`: triple files for training, test and validation.
 - `data/<annotated_train/test/valid>.txt`: as GPFL runs on Neo4j database, we use indexing to optimize data querying.
 These files contain annotated training, test, validation triples with Neo4j ids.
 - `data/databases`: contains the Neo4j database.
-It can also be conveniently used for EDA with [Neo4j Broswer](https://neo4j.com/developer/neo4j-browser/) and its [Data Science ecosystem](https://neo4j.com/graph-data-science-library/).
+It can also be conveniently used for EDA with [Cypher](https://neo4j.com/developer/cypher-query-language/) and its [Data Science ecosystem](https://neo4j.com/graph-data-science-library/).
 - `config.json`: the GPFL configuration file.

 Now we give an introduction on some options in a GPFL configuration file: